Last updated: September 12, 2021

 From Little Wategos Beach, the main track brings you up the hill towards the lighthouse.
-This is where the path passes the most easterly point of the Australian mainland, from where you may be able to spot some whales and dolphins.
+This is where the path passes the easternmost point of the Australian mainland, from where you may even be able to spot some whales and dolphins.

 Once you reach the lighthouse, you can have a peak inside and learn more about its history.
 The cafe next door serves great coffee, cakes and ice cream!

 Completed in 1901, the Byron Bay Lighthouse (aka Cape Byron Light) is Australia’s most easterly as well as most powerful lighthouse.
 Still active today, the lighthouse became fully automated in 1989.

 Accommodation is also available, at the heritage-listed Assistant Lighthouse Keepers’ Cottages next to the lighthouse.
 While not cheap, it’s a very unique spot to spend a few nights in the Byron Bay area.

 After visiting the lighthouse, it’s time to head back to town.
 Follow Lighthouse Road towards the south and enjoy the scenic views of Tallow Beach down below.

 The northern tip of this beach, also known as the Cosy Corner, is a surfing hot spot with surf breaks protected from the northerly winds.